Milfarte History, Family Crest & Coats of Arms

 Early Origins of the Milfarte family

 The surname Milfarte was first found in Yorkshire where they held a family seat from very ancient times, as Lords of the manor of Milford, in the diocese of York.
 This did not appear in the Domesday Book in 1080, and it must be assumed that the manor emerged about the 12th or 13th century.

 Important Dates for the Milfarte family

 This web page shows only a small excerpt of our Milfarte research.
 Another 84 words (6 lines of text) covering the years 1273, 1292, 1379, 1618, 1644, 1725 and 1704 are included under the topic Early Milfarte History in all our PDF Extended History products and printed products wherever possible.

 Milfarte Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Milfarte have been found, including Milforde, Milford, Millford, Millforde, Melford and many more.

 Early Notables of the Milfarte family (pre 1700)

 Distinguished members of the family include Samuel "Fish Hook" Mulford (1644–1725), an American who went to London in 1704 to protest the tax on whale oil, which he used in farming.
 Warned beforehand of the sly workings of pickpockets in...
-Another 39 words (3 lines of text) are included under the topic Early Milfarte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Milfarte family to Ireland